Kong/icons/README.md

 - required: `false`
 - default: `false`

 Whether the SVG is meaningful to the page, or just complimentary.
-Utilized to expose or hide the SVG from screen readers.
+Utilized to expose or hide the SVG from screen readers and enable or disable pointer events.

 #### `size`